MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-a-document-deletion-policy.md

 # Create a document deletion policy

 > [!IMPORTANT]
 > Moving forward, we recommend that you use a retention policy or retention labels created in the Microsoft 365 compliance center, Microsoft 365 security center, or Office 365 Security &amp; Compliance Center instead of a document deletion policy.
 Document deletion policies will continue to work side by side with retention policies, but if you need to retain or delete content anywhere in Office 365, we recommend that you use a retention policy.
-For more information, see [Use a retention policy instead of these features](retention-policies.md#use-a-retention-policy-instead-of-these-features).
+For more information, see [Use a retention policy instead of older features](retention-policies.md#use-a-retention-policy-instead-of-older-features).

 Organizations are often required to retain documents for a certain period of time due to compliance, legal, or other regulations.
 However, retaining documents for longer than required can expose the organization to legal risk.